yulqen/datamaps-core/scratchpad.md

 ## Todo

+### New Acceptance Test

+* AT for the whole trip
+* Needs to include Return and Template objects, and implement the DatamapType system.

 ### Datamap

 * Implement typing system within Datamap (both in text in the CSV importer and via the API).